babashka/process/README.md

 <code>(start [pb])</code><br>
 ### `tokenize`
 <code>(tokenize [s])</code><br>
-<pre>Tokenize string to list of individual space separated arguments.
+Tokenize string to list of individual space separated arguments.
-  If argument contains space you can wrap it with `'` or `"`.</pre>
+  If argument contains space you can wrap it with `'` or `"`.
 ### `windows?`